erithion/tiril/README.md

 </details>

-* ... you can enjoy your reading
+... you can enjoy your reading.
+Mind you though that SmartBook application shows the author's translation for English-Russian books only.
+This is the limitation set by the author of the application.
+Thus you will have to set this direction in the options to see the translation you have supplied with the book
 <details>
  <summary>Click to see the gif-image</summary>